 Please make sure you give us as much detail as possible about your proposed presentation content.
 Try to make sure that it gives us enough information to compare your proposal with the others we have submitted in order that we can make a choice, as we expect more proposals than space available in the programme.

 Do you and/or your team do good work with people with Down’s syndrome?
 Does your work give great results and benefits for people with Down’s syndrome?
 Do you think it could be replicated by others?

 If you can answer “yes” to these questions, we’d like you to run a workshop about it!
 Our international audience of people with Down’s syndrome, parents, carers, practitioners and medics want to hear about effective work in other countries, so they can take back ideas to their own.

 If your work is targeted at people with learning disabilities and includes several people with Down’s syndrome, we’d still like to hear from you.
-You can work in any discipline ie sport, youth work, education, health etc, just click the button below to complete a proposal form.
+You can work in any discipline ie sport, youth work, education, health etc.

 We are particularly keen to hear about practice that helps to ensure inclusion for people with Down’s syndrome into society.

 We have had so many requests from performers that we have decided to have a performance strand.
 Performances may happen at a range of times during the Congress – eg during the programme, in the same space that we hold the plenaries (large auditorium) or during lunch or evening breaks.